new2nonstop/nonstop101/docs/platform/1-overview.md

 ![Simplicity is Best](/img/simplicity.PNG)

-## Patented Process Pair Technology

-The NonStop OS has patented its fault-tolerant and self-healing technology by allowing paired processes to takeover the roles of a component that failed.
+The NonStop OS has patented its fault-tolerant and self-healing technology by allowing paired processes to takeover when a primary component fails.

-### How does it work when there is failure?
+### What happens when there is failure?

 1. Component fails.